mirage/mirage-www/tmpl/wiki/mirage-www.md

 $ make run
 ```

+For the rest of the tutorial, we'll call `mirage` directly rather than use the
+`Makefile`, as this makes the tools usage clearer.
+If you run the above
-The website will now be available on `http://localhost/`.
+commands, the website will now be available on `http://localhost/`.

 ## Building the direct networking version